TNA Against All Odds (2005)

+Production

 Background

 The event featured eight professional wrestling matches that involved different wrestlers from pre-existing scripted feuds, plots, and storylines.
 Wrestlers were portrayed as either villains or heroes in the scripted events that built tension and culminated in a wrestling match or series of matches.

 The main event at Against All Odds was a standard wrestling match for the NWA World Heavyweight Championship, in which Jeff Jarrett defended the championship against his on-screen rival Kevin Nash.
 The bout was announced on the January 21 episode of TNA's primary television program, TNA Impact!, during a pre-taped press conference.
 On the February 11 episode of Impact!, authority figure Dusty Rhodes added the stipulation that if Jarrett used a guitar (a weapon he often used to win his matches) during the match, he would be automatically disqualified and would lose the NWA World Heavyweight Championship to Nash even if the referee did not see him use it.

 Jeff Hardy fought Abyss in a Full Metal Mayhem match at Against All Odds.

 Another storyline rivalry heading into Against All Odds was for the TNA X Division Championship between the champion, A.J.
 Styles, and the challenger, Christopher Daniels, in a thirty-minute Iron Man match.
 An Iron Man match involves two competitors fighting for a predetermined amount of time, in this case thirty-minutes, after which whoever gained more pinfalls or submissions is the victor.
 The rivalry for this match began on the January 21 episode of Impact!, when Daniels challenged Styles to a match that night, in which if Styles could not defeat him in under ten-minutes then Daniels got a X Division Championship match at Against All Odds.
 The match ended in a time limit draw, which meant per the pre-match stipulation Daniels gained a championship match at Against All Odds.
 Dusty Rhodes then entered the arena after the match and announced that the contest would be a thirty-minute Iron Man match.